ADGEfficiency/dsr-rl/PITCHME.md

 ---
 ### Problems with Q-learning

-One issue is correlations in our dataset (the list of experience tuples)
+Correlations in our dataset (the list of experience tuples)
+- combine this with bootstrapping and instability occurs

-Another issue is that small changes to weights or $Q(s,a)$ estimates can change the policy drastically
+Small changes $Q(s,a)$ estimates can drastically change the policy

 $$Q(s_1, a_1) = 10 $$
 $$Q(s_1, a_2) = 11 $$

-For the Q values above we would select action $a_1$ in state $s_1$

 Then we do some learning and our estimates change